-Select the spot color library or multiple libraries that should primarily be used to perform conversion.
-The selection of the Spot color libraries in ZePrA available by clicking on the button located to the right of the selected library.
+Select the spot color library or multiple libraries that should primarily be used to perform the conversion.
+Spot Color Libraries can be selected using the button to the right of the library display.

-Example: If one library in the Spot Color Library contains a spot color printed on OPP foil but the target profile was printed on paper, this would not be a match.
-In these cases, manually select those libraries that fit the printer’s requirements is recommended.
+Example: If one of the spot color libraries contained a spot color that was printed on OPP film, but the target profile was printed on paper, it would not match.
+Therefore it is recommended, to manually select those libraries that fit the printer’s requirements.

 Prioritize Spot Color Libraries

-Embedded CxF Data: automatic use of any available CxF/X-4 spectral data for spot colors in PDF files.
+Embedded CxF Data: Automatically uses any available CxF/X-4 spectral data for spot colors in PDF/X files.
 CxF/X-4 has been an ISO standard since 2015 and has been designed to define spot colors by measuring and storing spectral information of ink solids and tints, on substrate and process black.
 This spectral definition allows color management systems like ZePrA to better proof and reproduce spot colors.

-Lab Values from PDF Alternate Colors: Utilizes the alternate color space instead of using a library.
-Later versions of Adobe InDesign saves Lab alternate color space values in the PDF instead of CMYK.
-When spot colors do not have a CxF value or is not available in a spot color library, the Lab alternate value from the PDF can be used and processed with the advanced ZePrA calculation methods.
+Lab Values from PDF Alternate Colors: Uses the alternative Lab color space instead of a library.
+Newer versions of Adobe InDesign save Lab PDF replacement color values instead of CMYK in the PDF file.
+If spot colors do not have CxF values or are not available in a spot color library, you can use the alternate Lab value from the PDF file.

 Undefined Spot Colors

-Keep Spot Color: All spot colors are retained
+- Keep Spot Color: All undefined spot colors are preserved and not converted.

-Note: Files may also contain multiple undefined spot colors, even if only one is listed.
+Note: Files can contain multiple undefined spot colors, even if only one is displayed in ZePrA’s Overview.

-The Calculation Method selects the way in which ZePrA converts spot colors, combinations of spot colors and process colors, or multiple spot colors to the target color space.
+The Calculation Method specifies how a spot color, a combination of spot colors and process colors, or multiple spot colors are converted to the target color space.

-Precise Match – Proofing to reproduce spot colors on a proofing printer as precisely as possible.
+- Precise Match – Proofing: Reproduces spot colors on a proofing printer as precisely as possible.
 This method is not meant to be used in production as it may use all process colors to achieve the closest match (based on DeltaE 2000).
-The full tone is calculated that results in the lowest possible DeltaE 2000 value.
-No channel minimizing and print optimization is applied.
+The full tone is calculated with the aim of generating the smallest possible DeltaE 2000 value.
+No channel reduction or print optimization is applied.

 The Spot Color module delivers extremely accurate color rendering in the conversion of spot colors to process colors.
-However, it is possible that some spot colors are outside the printable gamut of the target profile and thus preclude precision rendering.
-Configure ZePrA with a deltaE Limit (dE 2000) can be set under Gamut Warning to receive a warning message.
+However, it is possible that some spot colors are outside the printable gamut of the target profile and thus prevent precision rendering.
+In this case, a deltaE Limit (dE 2000) can be set under Gamut Warning to receive a warning message.